AneeqMuneer/Whatbot/README.md

 ### State 3 -- General Q/A
 * The user sends any questions that they might have.
-* The messages are transferred to the LLM agent/
+* The messages are transferred to the LLM agent.
 * The agent asks the locally running Ollama LLama3 model to get the answer.
 * The response is sent back to the sender.